-- 5 of these structures (list, stack, queue, heap, hash table) are useful as collections to support add/retrieve/remove operations. - In coarse English, a collection is useful if the user wants to "put data in it", and later "pull data out of it." - E.g., you're writing a program to manage the financial aid of all UCSD students.
-You want "some structure" (collection) to hold all the UCSDStudent objects -- you don't want to manage them yourself.
+- 5 of these structures (list, stack, queue, heap, hash table) are useful as collections to support add/find/remove operations. - In coarse English, a collection is useful if the programmer wants to "put data in it", and later "pull data out of it." - E.g., you're writing a program to manage the financial aid of all UCSD students.
+You want "some structure" (collection) to hold all the UCSDStudent objects while the program is running -- you don't want to manage the data yourself.